simpeijie/jekyll-now/_posts/2017-4-1-Pacman-using-Reinforcement-Learning.md

 </script>
 <script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML"></script>

 This project uses techniques of reinforcement learning, specifically value iteration and Q-learning to play the classic game of Pacman.
 The agents designed are tested on a simulated robot controller (Crawler) and then on Pacman.
-The code for the project can be found [here](https://github.com/simpeijie/CS188-Artificial-Intelligence/tree/master/reinforcement).
+The code for this project can be found [here](https://github.com/simpeijie/CS188-Artificial-Intelligence/tree/master/reinforcement).

 ## Background